egillanton/icealign/README.md

 <!-- ⛔️ MD-MAGIC-EXAMPLE:END -->

 ## 1 Introduction
-IceAlign is a barebones Django app, which can easily be deployed to Heroku.
+IceAlign is a Django web application, which can easily be deployed to Heroku.

 This web application serves as a corpus search tool for the  Icelandic Parallel Corpus (IPC).